It’s Not Just About Your Physical Health…

-Managing chronic illness is not just about your physical health…
+Managing chronic illness is about a lot of “invisible stuff”.

 - It is about the underlying stress you feel when you don’t have the energy to do what you need to do that day.